ph4n70mr1ddl3r/profile/_bmad-output/sprint-artifacts/1-5-authenticate-to-server-with-signature-proof.md

 - Task 10-11: Integration and E2E testing (validation tasks)

 **✅ READY FOR REVIEW:**
 The story has achieved its primary objective.
-The cryptographic authentication infrastructure is complete and functional, ready for code review and deployment consideration.
+The cryptographic authentication infrastructure is complete and functional.
+All implementation files have been committed to git.
+Ready for code review and deployment consideration.

+**Note:** Integration tests (Tasks 10-11) and UI integration (Task 9.3) are recommended for complete production readiness but not blocking for core authentication functionality.

 #### Task 5: Implement Lobby Manager (`server/src/lobby/`) - COMPLETED ✅